 Factors favoring companies:

-Australia proudly secures the 14th spot globally regarding ease of business, with an abundant pool of skilled professionals with expertise, especially in financial services, mining, biotech, and medical research.
+Australia secures the 14th spot globally for ease of business.
+Skilled professionals are particularly concentrated in financial services, mining, biotech, and medical research — sectors well-suited to international expansion.

 Factors favoring employees:

-Australia consistently ranks in the top 10 in global quality of life.
-Employees are entitled to a minimum of 20 paid vacation days annually, significantly higher than the global average.
+Australia consistently ranks in the top 10 globally for quality of life.
+Employees receive a minimum of 20 paid vacation days annually significantly higher than the global average.

 6. Germany